-And so the external virtual work must equal the internal virtual work.
+which states that the external virtual work must equal the internal virtual work for a structure to be in equilibrium.

 It is in this form that the Principle of Virtual Work finds most use.

 Of significance also in the equating of internal and external virtual work, is that there are no requirements for the material to have any particular behaviour.
 That is, virtual work applies to all bodies, whether linearly-elastic, elastic, elasto-plastic, plastic etc. Thus the principle has more general application than most other methods of analysis.